Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-mw.rst

 Parties to the agreement
 ------------------------

-When you register with Concordium Mobile Wallet, you enter into an agreement with:
+When you register with |mw-gen1|, you enter into an agreement with:

 Concordium Software ApS, Amaliegade 4, 1256 København K, Denmark.
 CVR no.: 42334758.
 Our email address is contact@concordium.software.

-What you need in order to register with Concordium Mobile Wallet
+What you need in order to register with |mw-gen1|
 ================================================================

-The following is required to register with Concordium Mobile Wallet:
+The following is required to register with |mw-gen1|:

 - Have a mobile device (e.g., smartphone or tablet).
 You can see which operating systems can be used at `developer.concordium.software <https://developer.concordium.software>`_.